 - Area: 238,540 square kilometers

 - Population: 29.555.000 (2018)

 - Form of government: Presidential Democracy

-- Top 3 export goods: Gold, cocoa, precious woods
+- Top 3 export goods: Gold, petroleum cocoa

 Ghana is located in West Africa and borders on the Gulf of Guinea, Côte d’Ivoire, and Togo.
 Ghana was the first country in Sub-Saharan Africa to gain independence in 1957 from the UK.
 In the following decades, the country was ruled by different military governments.
 Political upheaval was rampant.
 In the early 1990s, the government at that time intro¬duced radical economic and social reforms.
 Since then, a mature democracy has developed in the country and the economy has recovered.
 In 2000, the first democratic change of government took place after the start of the reform process.
 Today, Ghana is considered to be politically stable and serves as a role model regarding its democratic system in Africa.
 Ghana is a key anchor of stability in the West African region.

 While English is the official language, many Ghanaians grow up multilingual.
 With 79 different languages and idioms, the country's language diversity is great.
-In addition to many indigenous religions, 71.2% profess the Christian faith.
+In addition to many indigenous religions, about 60% profess the Christian faith.

 Sources: Human Development Report 2017, The World Factbook 2014, 2010-2014 Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung (BMZ) Digitale Kommunikation Referat L 5.; Wirtschaftskammer Österreich 2019; liportal.de 2019; laenderdaten.info 2017; The Observatory of Economic Complexity 2019; Auswärtiges Amt 2019